hx394/SLAM_initialization/README.md

 ### The improvement made by NEU students:
 Please see the upcoming report in the git repo.

-To run the experiment.py file, make sure you have the correct path and set "is3D" parameter to a correct boolean.
+To run the files in "experiment codes" folder, make sure you have the correct path and set "is3D" parameter to a correct boolean.

 ### Requirements